 Poorly packed goods often result in wasted space, which means you pay for “air” rather than actual products.
 This is especially significant when shipping to high-volume destinations like Los Angeles, New York, or Houston, where every CBM counts toward your bottom line.

-Key Packaging Strategies to Reduce LCL Costs:
+4 Packaging Strategies to Reduce Your Chargeable Volume

-Use Custom-Sized Packaging: Select boxes or cartons that fit your products precisely, minimizing empty space.
+- Use Custom-Sized Packaging: Select boxes or cartons that fit your products precisely, minimizing empty space.

-Stack and Palletize Efficiently: Proper stacking can reduce wasted space and prevent damage during transit.
+- Stack and Palletize Efficiently: Proper stacking can reduce wasted space and prevent damage during transit.

-Avoid Over-Packaging: Excessive padding or oversized boxes can lead to higher volumetric charges.
+- Avoid Over-Packaging: Excessive padding or oversized boxes can lead to higher volumetric charges.

-Bundle Small Items: Grouping small products together can significantly cut unnecessary CBM usage.
+- Bundle Small Items: Grouping small products together can significantly cut unnecessary CBM usage.

 | Example Scenario | Poor Packaging | Optimized Packaging |